Relay

 If you’re ready to start using the Profit First method in your business, you’ll need the right banking partner.
 So how do you choose the best bank for Profit First?

-Well, it’s crucial to find a business banking solution that will allow you to conveniently open multiple checking accounts.
-If you can do it for free, that’s even better. 🙌
+It’s crucial to find a business banking solution that will allow you to conveniently open multiple checking accounts.
+If you can do it for free, that’s even better.

 That’s why so many contractors love using Relay for Profit First banking: we make it easy to open multiple, no-fee checking accounts completely online.